Frequently Asked Questions

 What Should Prospective Students Know?

 Although the Department takes no part in the admissions process, we welcome visits from prospective applicants.
-Interested students should contact the Undergraduate Program Director for more information or to arrange a meeting.
+Interested students should contact the Undergraduate Program Director for more information or to arrange a meeting and/or a campus tour.
 For all admissions questions, see Undergraduate Admissions.

 How do I declare a Classics major?